liamgriffiths/distributed-elixir-demo/README.md

 $ minikube dashboard

 # Open the our kubernetes "service" in a web browser
-$ minikube service service --namespace=hello
+$ minikube service web --namespace=hello

 # Trash our Minikube cluster (if you don't want it anymore)
 $ minikube delete